chandu07/Slabs-32-applications/README.md

 # Slabs-32-applications
 These are few applications developed on SLabs-32 board.

 - Radar example is a simple ultrasonic based RADAR system developed on SLabs-32.
 SLabs-32 is an IOT development board that makes your protoyping life very easy.
-Visit www.startoonlabs.com for more details about the product.